MicrosoftDocs/windows-dev-docs/hub/xamarin/xamarin-forms-android.md

 - [Visual Studio 2019: Community, Professional, or Enterprise](https://visualstudio.microsoft.com/downloads/)
 - The "Mobile development with .NET" workload for Visual Studio 2019

-You will also to have an android phone or configured emulator in which to run your app.
+You will also to have an Android phone or configured emulator in which to run your app.
 See Configuring an Android emulator.

 ## Create a new Xamarin Forms project